 Note: Thermography must be done by a knowledgeable technician in a facility that is backed by qualified, board-certified physicians.
 A technician that doesn’t know how to read the imaging won’t be helpful.

 - Less invasive – Thermography doesn’t require any compression, which is more comfortable for the patient.
+It also reduces the risk of “spreading” cancer cell from compression.

 - May detect “pre-cancer” areas – Since thermography uses heat to look for disease, it can potentially find a place in the tissue that would turn into cancer (but isn’t cancer at the time of screening).
 This information could be very helpful in preventing cancer.
 The treatment would then be focused on diet and lifestyle changes that could help reverse the disease.